About IFFI

 Your IFFI programme will give you an overview of the films, the festival structure, the events and much more.
 You can download the programme here or get it in printed form at our cinemas.

-See the festival programme >Movie Archive
+Download the programme >Movie Archive

 You missed a film, want to browse through past IFFI years or rediscover some films?
 You can find the entire world of IFFI in our detailed IFFI archive.
 Enjoy browsing!